 Seasonal allergies are common in adults, but you might wonder if they are just as prevalent in babies.
 First of all, you need to understand why these allergies even occur in the first place.
 Seasonal allergies are caused by pollen that comes from various plants such as flowers, weeds, grass, or trees.

 New parents wonder these question – when do pet allergies show up in babies?, can infants have cat allergies, and more.
 Read on.

 The good news is that seasonal allergies don’t usually affect babies until they are at least two or three years old.
 If younger babies suffer from seasonal allergies is rare, and it should be addressed fast. .

-However, you should stay informed about the impact of allergies in your baby’s life, so you recognize the signs quickly.
-The reason why seasonal allergies don’t usually happen in young infants is the fact that they don’t spend enough time outdoors to develop such a reaction to pollen.
+However, you should stay informed about the impact of allergies on your baby’s life so you recognize the signs quickly.
+Seasonal allergies don’t usually happen in young infants because they don’t spend enough time outdoors to develop such a reaction to pollen.

 Baby Allergies Eyes / Baby Allergies Rash

 The symptoms of a seasonal allergy vary from one person to another.
 Still, there are some common signs you can look for to identify such a problem.

 - If your baby has a seasonal allergy, you should expect to see signs such as itchy eyes, runny nose, sneezing, and even eczema or rashes.